sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 	console.log(completeName); // prints Dan Shiffman

 Functions can take parameters and return values.
-This is particularly useful when returning an object.
+This can be particularly useful when returning an object.

 	var message1 = createMessage("Jack", "Jill", "Let's get some water?");
 	var message2 = createMessage("Kanye", "Taylor", "Imma let you finish, but");